-(1) This amount represents the aggregate grant date fair value computed in accordance with the requirements of FASB ASC Topic 718, excluding the effect of any estimated forfeitures.
+- (1) This amount represents the aggregate grant date fair value computed in accordance with the requirements of FASB ASC Topic 718, excluding the effect of any estimated forfeitures.
 Amounts shown do not reflect compensation actually received by the named executive officer.
-The assumptions used to calculate the value of the option awards are set forth in Note 13 in the Notes to Consolidated Financial Statements in our Annual Report on form 10-K for the fiscal year ended December 29, 2012.

-(2) Additional information regarding the amounts provided in this column is provided in the All Other Compensation Table that follows this table.

-(3) Mr. Billerbeck joined the Company as President and Chief Executive Officer on November 8, 2010.

-(4) In 2010, Mr. Billerbeck was awarded a signing bonus of \$300,000 in accordance with the terms of his employment agreement.

-(5) Mr. Bedewi joined the Company as Corporate Vice President and Chief Financial Officer on April 11, 2011.

-(6) Mr. Riley left the Company effective September 24, 2012.
+The assumptions used to calculate the value of the option awards are set forth in Note 13 in the Notes to Consolidated Financial Statements in our Annual Report on form 10-K for the fiscal year ended December 28, 2013. - (2) Additional information regarding the amounts provided in this column is provided in the All Other Compensation Table that follows this table. - (3) Mr. Bedewi joined the Company as Corporate Vice President and Chief Financial Officer on April 11, 2011. - (4) Mr. Milstead also serves as President and General Manager of Lattice SG Pte Ltd., the Company's wholly owned sales and distribution subsidiary in Singapore.
+Mr Milstead's compensation for fiscal 2013 includes compensation paid both for his service as Corporate VP & General Counsel of Lattice Semiconductor Corporation and President & General Manager of Lattice SG Pte.
+Ltd..
+Amounts paid to Mr. Milstead in Singapore dollars have been converted to U.S. dollars using the exchange rate in effect on the last day of the fiscal year. - (5) In 2013, Mr. Milstead was awarded a bonus in accordance with a Company policy that awards a bonus in the amount of \$1,000 for all domestic employees who have been employed with the Company for five years.
+The bonus was paid 90% in Singapore dollars and 10% in U.S. dollars.
+Consistent with footnote 4 above, the amount in the table reflects the exchange rate in effect on the last day of the fiscal year.

-2012 All Other Compensation Table
+2013 All Other Compensation Table

-The following table sets forth information concerning items included in the All Other Compensation column of the Summary Compensation Table for the fiscal year ended December 29, 2012.
+The following table sets forth information concerning items included in the All Other Compensation column of the Summary Compensation Table for the fiscal year ended December 28, 2013.

-Name Supplemental Life Insurance Premiums (\$) Supplemental Disability Insurance Premiums (\$) 401(k) Match (\$) Other (\$) Total (\$) Billerbeck, Darin G. President & CEO 1,336 4,107 2,000 0 7,444 Bedewi, Joseph G. Corporate VP & CFO 5,441 1,641 2,000 0 9,082 Milstead, Byron W. Corporate VP & General Counsel 3,442 4,343 2,000 0 9,784 Riley, Sean P. Former Corporate VP & General Manager, Infrastructure Business Group 416 2,180 2,000 315,487 (1) 320,083
+Name Supplemental Life Insurance Premiums (\$) Supplemental Disability Insurance Premiums (\$) Other (\$) Total (\$) Billerbeck, Darin G. President & CEO 1,458 4,107 0 5,565 Bedewi, Joseph G. Corporate VP & CFO 5,441 1,641 0 7,082 Milstead, Byron W. Corporate VP & General Counsel 3,442 4,343 78,949 (1) 86,734